-- Additional 15 groups of inputs, up to 90 total inputs, - Source Name displays for M/E 1, 2, and 3, - Chromatte Advanced Dual Chroma Keyer, adds two floating chroma keyers, able to be assigned to any keyer in the system at any time.
-Up to eight dual chroma keyers (16 total) can be installed, - FlexiKey Programmable Clean Feed, allows creation of two independent program streams, using key substitution, through one or more M/Es, - Transform Engine, adds three channels of video/key digital transform effects.
-Up to two Transform Engines can be installed, - Kurl (for Transform Engine), with Splits and Mirrors, - Transform Engine Advanced Effects option: Defocus, Glow, Lighting - SuperStill, adds advanced Still Store capabilities with two inputs, eight outputs, animation, disk storage, and includes the Still Store Loader application for image transfer to and from PCs, - KlipCache (for SuperStill), increases cache storage capacity to 4.5 GB, - DoubleTake, allows creation of two completely independent M/E composites in a single M/E, producing the power of 8 M/Es in a 4-M/E system,
+- Additional 15 groups of inputs, up to 90 total inputs, - Source Name displays for M/E 1, 2, and 3, - RGB Color Correction, - Chromatte Advanced Dual Chroma Keyer, adds two floating chroma keyers, able to be assigned to any keyer in the system at any time.
+Up to eight dual chroma keyers (16 total) can be installed, - FlexiKey Programmable Clean Feed, allows creation of two independent program streams, using key substitution, through one or more M/Es, - Internal Digital Picture Manipulator (iDPM) Transform Engine module, adds three channels of video/key digital effects.
+Up to two can be installed (for up to six channels), - Kurl (for Transform Engine), with Splits and Mirrors, - Transform Engine Advanced Effects option: Defocus, Glow, Lighting

-- RGB Color Corrector,
+- SuperStill, adds advanced Still Store capabilities with two inputs, eight outputs, animation, disk storage, and includes the Still Store Loader application for image transfer to and from PCs,

+- KlipCache (for SuperStill), increases cache storage capacity to 4.5 GB,

+- DoubleTake, allows creation of two completely independent M/E composites in a single M/E, producing the power of 8 M/Es in a 4-M/E system,

 - Machine control of Profile VDR channels via Ethernet,

 - Machine control of VTRs via Ethernet,

 - AMP Serial Machine Control,

 - Backup Video Processor power supply,

 - Redundant Main panel power supply,

 - 24 and 32-Crosspoint Remote Aux panels,

 - Shot Box.,

 - Emergency Bypass (SD operating mode only), and

 - NetCentral